What class period length are the agendas in my course planned for?

 Does the math curriculum have answer keys?

 Some parts of the math curriculum have answer keys and others don’t.
-In middle school (6-8), where Illustrative Mathematics is our main provider, every component of the curriculum has answer keys.
+In grades 6 - 11, where Illustrative Mathematics is our main provider, every component of the curriculum has answer keys.
 In other courses, we do not have one main curriculum provider.
 Therefore, the inclusion of supporting materials such as answer keys varies.
 The curriculum team has prioritized providing answer keys for end-of-unit assessments and daily cool-downs and are hoping to offer answer keys to more parts of the curriculum in the coming year.

 What courses are offered in the Base curriculum?